TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/SnakeRogueLikeDoc/Snake Like GDD.md

 ### Infinite Run

 Players will be able to play the game indefinitely with the same snake if they wish to do so.
 The game will continuously become harder due to the game becoming faster and faster per room.

+### Just Notes

+Demands
+Monopoly - Growing exponentially big.
+The growth of the snake, consuming competitors.
+You could buy out other Investors or other companies.
+You get all their upgrades when you have enough apples.
+The bosses are the people you're buying out.
+When defeat the boss, you buy them out.
+They're trying to stop you.
+When you get them, maybe you unlock an ability slot + ability maybe.
+When you buy them out, you get some dividends?
+(MAYBE)

+Stocks - Going up and down.
+It could be RNG.
+Stocks could change Supply/Demands - Shop stuff.
+Things that don't get bought often enough will become cheaper

 ### Map Generation